TheOdinProject/curriculum/web_development_101/javascript_basics/DOM-manipulation.md

 });
 ~~~

-Now, we maintain separation of concerns, and we also allow multiple event listeners if need arise.
+Now, we maintain separation of concerns, and we also allow multiple event listeners if the need arises.
 Method 3 is much more flexible and powerful, though it is a bit more complex to set up.

 Note that all 3 of these methods can be used with named functions like so: